FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 For the roundtable discussion and the article in *Le Point*

-• The teams at the Montpellier Méditerranée Tourist Office and Montpellier Méditerranée Métropole
+• The teams at the Montpellier Méditerranée Tourism Office and Montpellier Méditerranée Métropole

-For the design and operation of the booth dedicated to the 800th anniversary
+For the creation of the booth dedicated to the 800th anniversary and its activities

 • Gérald Chanques